yanivle/yanivle.github.io/_posts/2017-08-19-javascript-attraction.md

 <script src="/assets/javascripts/attraction.js"></script>

 #### Interaction
 **Space** - Set attractors (try clicking it repeatedly).
-On a mobile device you can hold the red semi-circle at the top of the canvas instead.
+On a mobile device you can hold the red semi-circle at the top of the canvas.

 **Enter** - Reset attractors.
 On a mobile device just let go.

 **Mouse Click** or **Mouse Drag** - Set attractors to mouse.
 On a mobile device just touch the canvas - try dragging your finger!

+It's pretty fun to try and create certain shapes.
+For example, can you create 2 stable distinct concentric circles?
+How about 3?
+Can you reverse their order?
+Can you create a rectangle?

 Enjoy!